How to bond PET – Successful PET bonding

 In addition to adhesion to PET, several other parameters are generally involved in selecting the best adhesive.
 Understanding the solvent and temperature resistance of the adhesives is especially relevant in selecting the best type of product.

-Permabond TA4610 bonds PET that is untreated.
+Permabond TA46XX Series bonds PET that is untreated.
 For the highest bond strength without pre-treatment, these structural acrylics would be the first choice.
-Similar products with faster and slower set times are also available.
-Permabond TA4610 is a structural acrylic adhesive, therefore it provides good resistance to polar solvents and very good resistance to non-polar solvents.
+Permabond TA46xx series are structural acrylic adhesives, which provide good resistance to polar solvents and very good resistance to non-polar solvents.

 All Permabond cyanoacrylate adhesives bond PET when Permabond POP primer is used first.
 Permabond 105 and 2050 provide the highest strength.
 Cyanoacrylates are often desired due to the fast set times, however, they provide poor resistance to polar solvents.
 They do provide good resistance to non-polar solvents.